RLJack1/CCPROG3-MP/README.md

 # GIT HOW-TOs

 STARTING
-- download zip file of newest code from master branch (if you need the other person's files)
+- download zip file of newest code from master branch (if you need the other person's files) OR
+- git pull origin master
 - make local edits

 COMMITTING TO OWN BRANCH